-The City agrees to pay eligible bargaining unit employees in the Street Division, Parks and Grounds Division, Building Maintenance Division, Building Inspector, Public Works Inspector, and Garage operation classifications \$250 in the second pay period of each fiscal year, to purchase construction type, hard-soled boots to be worn on the job.
-Effective 7-1-18, the maximum amount will be increased to \$300.
+The City agrees to pay eligible bargaining unit employees in the Street Division, Parks and Grounds Division, Building Maintenance Division, Building /Code Compliance Inspector, Neighborhood Preservation Inspector, Public Works Inspector, and Fleet Division classifications \$300 in the second pay period of each fiscal year, to purchase construction type, hard-soled boots to be worn on the job.
 The Safety Committee shall develop a list of available boots meeting these requirements.